grantkerkman/zillow-housing-trends/README.md

 This project aims to explore and analyze housing trends in the United States by utilizing data from various sources, including the Internal Revenue Service (IRS), Zillow, and Freddie Mac.
 By examining key indicators such as adjusted gross income (AGI) percentile data, housing market statistics, and mortgage rates, we aim to provide valuable insights into the state of the housing market.

 Included in the repo is a presentation made on housing trends and their relationship to supply and demand dynamics.
-For a detailed analysis of the relationship between income and housing in Austin, TX, check out my Medium blog ["A Vulgar Display of Purchasing Power"](https://medium.com/@grantkerkman/a-vulgar-display-of-purchasing-power-7b0e9544e9c7).
+For a detailed analysis of the relationship between income and housing in Austin, TX, check out my Medium blog ["A Vulgar Display of (purchasing) Power"](https://medium.com/@grantkerkman/a-vulgar-display-of-purchasing-power-7b0e9544e9c7).

 ## Data Sources